Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 Conditions with `>=` and `<=` were not included in the tests, because they would yield similar results to Relop's `>=` and `<=` test cases.

+## Identifier

+In the case of Identifiers, whitespace or empty inputs would return errors.
+A possible example for this situation is identifying a class but the class wouldn't have a space between two words in its name and leaving behind an error.

+As for the other errors,

+- `class` was not lexed properly most likely due to it being a reserved word in terms of C++.
+- `$tring` also returned an error due to the invalid character '$'  being seen as a separator while assuming the Identifier was the rest of the string 'tring'.

+## Qualifiers

+For Qualifiers, it was a really big unsure for why the errors were appearing.
+This could be due to the way the inputs were put into the procedure_Qualifier or potentially other factors.

+In terms of the inputs of static, int, and char, those would have been lexed properly under qualifiers to my knowledge but the tests return errors in those cases.